Skip to main content

 Where there is disorder, correct us with truth and with love.
 Let discipline be medicinal, not vindictive: not treating a brother as an enemy, but admonishing him as a brother, that repentance and restoration may take root.
 And as we do good, keep us from growing weary.
 Make our fellowship real, our charity wise, and our consciences clean, so that no stumbling block is placed before the weak, the new believer, or the child.

 Finally, Lord of peace, grant peace at all times in every way.
 Let Your presence govern our homes, our assemblies, our giving, and our ministry.
 Keep Your gospel free from transaction, free from manipulation, and free from shameful gain.
-May Your name be glorified, and may our lives be a living witness that Christ is sufficient.
+May the church mature into the image of your Son so Your name is glorified, and our lives are a living witness that Christ is sufficient.
 Amen.

 Deep Dive